Fort at Ball's Point |

 Mundy's Point Battery

 (1814), Mundy's Point

 A local militia fort at the mouth of the Yeocomico River.
 Attacked by the British in August 1814.

 A settlement and trading post was established on Colemans Creek at the Rappahannock River in Essex County.
 A church was established here in 1660.

 (1676 - 1683), near Indian Neck

-A Rappahannock Indian palisaded town/fort built for defense against the Susquehannock Indians from the north and also against hostile English settlers during Bacon's Rebellion.
+A Rappahannock Indian palisaded town/fort built for defense against the Susquehannock Indians from the north, and also against hostile English settlers during Bacon's Rebellion.
 Located somewhere on the headwaters of Piscataway Creek along the Essex / King and Queen County line.
 The colonial government and/or militia may have had a hand in its construction and/or defense.
-The colonial government established a 4000-acre reservation here in 1682.
+The colonial government established a 4000-acre Indian Reservation here in 1682.
 Seneca Indians from the north attacked and destroyed the poorly defended fort in 1683, ultimately forcing the Rappahannocks to leave and join with the Portobacco Indians at the Portobago Bay Indian Reservation (1684 - 1704).
-Portobacco Indians state marker located on US 17 at Rt.
+A state marker for the Portobacco Indians is located on US 17 at County Rt.
 641. The Mattaponi Indians also lived in this vicinity from 1646 - 1668.
-Mattaponi Indian Town state marker located on US 360 at county line.
+A state marker for the Mattaponi Indian Town is located on US 360 at the county line.

 (1861 - 1864), near Wares Wharf